onyx-and-iris/obsws-cli/README.md

 -   --password/-p: Websocket password
 -   --timeout/-T: Websocket timeout
 -   --version/-v: Print the obsws-cli version
+-   --loglevel/-l: Set the application's logging level
+    -   One of *DEBUG, INFO, WARNING, ERROR, CRITICAL*

 Pass `--host`, `--port` and `--password` as flags on the root command, for example: